Abhinaykrishna2/dl_final-comp/videomae/README.md

-# `videomae/` &mdash; VideoMAE / SimMIM-Hybrid SSL Stream for Active Matter
+# `videomae/` - VideoMAE / SimMIM-Hybrid SSL Stream for Active Matter

 A self-contained Python package implementing a **VideoMAE / SimMIM-hybrid masked-autoencoder SSL track** on the `active_matter` dataset, an **end-to-end supervised baseline**, and a